01 September 2023

 CRM is important for teams that communicate directly with customers (sales, support), while CDP is excellent for specialists who manage the customer life cycle, being responsible for customer acquisition, engagement, and retention.

 CRM is used to achieve instant goals because they have customer data for making decisions here and now.
 Help desk professionals hardly need a deep analysis of a particular customer's behavior patterns to solve a person's current problem.
 They need to understand who they are dealing with quickly.
-That’s why their quick access to a concise customer card with general information and recent profile updates is vital.
+That’s why their quick access to a concise customer card, inquiry history, and call recordings with general information and recent profile updates is vital.
 The CRM system provides them with this possibility.

 CDP, in turn, is used to achieve strategic goals.
 The customer data platform is designed to improve customer engagement and enhance their user experience.
 It provides a holistic view of the audience for developing an effective business and communication strategy.
 The information collected and processed by CDP is important for understanding customer needs, predicting their future actions, and making relevant product recommendations.